Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 (iii) Under the assumed equality $\delta_k(1+r_{ \mbox{cryp}}) = 1$, $\{\Pi_{k,t}\}$ is a $\mathcal{G}_t$-martingale; hence, the inequality in \eqref{eq:ut2} now holds as equality, i.e., $U^*_k = \Pi_{k,0} = n_{k,0}P_0$.
 Thus. all strategies lead to the optimal utility, including any feasible strategy (in particular, the no-trading strategy) and the non-participation strategy.

-\quad The ``moreover'' part of the theorem is immediate. \end{proof}
+The ``moreover'' part of the theorem is immediate. \end{proof}

-\quad In what remains of this subsection, we make a few remarks on Theorem \ref{thm:3}, in particular, to motivate and explain its required conditions.
+\quad In what remains of this section, we make a few remarks on Theorem \ref{thm:3}, in particular, to motivate and explain its required conditions.
 First, the rate $r_{ \mbox{cryp}}$ is determined by condition (b), the second equation in \eqref{condM}.
-As such, it should be distinct from $r_{ \mbox{free}}$, the latter is associated with the risk-free asset that underlies the price $\{P_t\}$.
-Since $M_t=N_tP_t$, and $N_t$ is driven by very different dynamics than $P_t$, $r_{ \mbox{cryp}}$ should take a different value.
+As such, it should be distinct from $r_{ \mbox{free}}$, the latter being associated with a risk-free asset.
 For all practical purpose, we can assume $r_{ \mbox{crpt}}\ge r_{ \mbox{free}}$, even though this is not assumed in the theorem.
 When this relation does hold, then condition (a) will become superfluous in cases (i) and (iii).

-\quad Second, the discount factor $\delta_k$ in the utility objective in \eqref{eq:OPT}, a parameter that measures bidder $k$'s sensitivity towards risk, plays a key role in characterizing the three cases.
+\quad Second, the discount factor $\delta_k$ in the utility objective in \eqref{eq:OPT}, a parameter that measures bidder $k$'s sensitivity towards risk, plays a key role in characterizing phase transitions in terms of $\delta_k(1+r_{ {\mbox{cryp}}})$.
 In case (i), the inequality $\delta_k\le 1/(1+r_{ \mbox{cryp}})$ implies bidder $k$ is seriously risk-averse; and this is reflected in $k$'s non-participation strategy.
 In case (ii), the inequality holds in the opposite direction, implying bidder $k$ is lightly risk-averse or even a risk taker.
-Accordingly, $k$'s strategy is to participate until the terminal time and to pursue the optimal strategy, or short of that to follow the no-trading strategy.
-(Note, however, the current analysis cannot conclude whether the no-trading strategy is as good as any feasible trading strategy.)
+Accordingly, $k$'s strategy is to aggressively sweep up all the available stakes to reach monopoly, and participate (but not trade) until the terminal time.
+Also note in this case, the non-participation strategy will provide less (no greater) utility for bidder $k$ than the ``no-trading'' strategy, and certainly no greater utility than the buy-out strategy.
 In case (iii), the inequality becomes an equality $\delta_k = 1/(1+r_{ \mbox{cryp}})$, and $\{\Pi_{k,t}\}$ becomes a martingale.
-Consequently, bidder $k$ is indifferent between non-participation and participation, and in the latter case, indifferent to all (feasible) strategies, including the no-trading strategy.
-The equality also has the effect to force all participating bidders to have the same risk sensitivity.
+Consequently, bidder $k$ is indifferent between non-participation and participation, and in the latter case, indifferent to all (feasible) strategies, including the buy-out (and the no-trading) strategy.
+Indeed, the equality $\delta_k = 1/(1+r_{ \mbox{cryp}})$ is both necessary and sufficient for the no-trading strategy.
+This equality also has the effect to force all participating bidders to have the same risk sensitivity.